 Who do HULC treat?

-We treat patients of all ages, from infants to the elderly.
+We treat patients aged 2 and up through to the elderly.
+Patients under the age of 2 can be treated at the Perth Children’s Hospital.
 Our patients range from professional athletes and sportspeople, to musicians, students, business professionals and everyone else in-between.

 Do I need to see a doctor before I can come for hand therapy?

 No, if you are a private patient you can self-refer.
 Alternatively, your GP may refer you to HULC for treatment.
 However, workers’ compensation insurance companies require a GP’s referral in order to pay for therapy services.